Coldinton History, Family Crest & Coats of Arms

 Early Origins of the Coldinton family

-Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England, formerly part of the Anglo-Saxon kingdom of Mercia.
+The surname Coldinton was first found in Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England, formerly part of the Anglo-Saxon kingdom of Mercia.
 The surname is descended from the tenant of the lands of Goldington, a part of Bedford, held by Ivo Tailbois, as under tenant, from the Bishop of Lincoln who was recorded in the Domesday Book census of 1086.
 The parish of Stanstead St. Margaret's in the union of Ware in Hertfordshire was home to a branch of the family at early times.
 "A college, or chantry, for a master and four secular priests, was founded at Stanstead in 1315, by Sir William de Goldington, Knt., in consequence of the impoverishment of the tithes and rights of the church; but it was dissolved in 1431, from neglect, and misapplication of its revenue."
-CITATION[CLOSE]

 Early History of the Coldinton family

-Another 177 words (13 lines of text) covering the years 1230, 1280 and 1306 are included under the topic Early Coldinton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coldinton research.
+Another 89 words (6 lines of text) covering the years 1230, 1280 and 1306 are included under the topic Early Coldinton History in all our PDF Extended History products and printed products wherever possible.

 Coldinton Spelling Variations